-The new Xbox One S represents both.
+The Xbox One S, Microsoft’s mid-cycle refresh of the Xbox One, represents both.
 On the hardware side, its miniaturization is meant to leapfrog the PlayStation 4, which is smaller and subtler than the original Xbox One.
 In software, the Xbox One S is Microsoft’s standard-bearer for Windows 10.
 While older Xbox One consoles can update to the same software, there’s still a lot of confusion about how Windows 10 and Xbox work together.
 The updated console is positioned to provide clarity.

 Smaller, but not that small